 "Gulls, and many other charadriiform birds, have supraorbital glands (also called nasal or salt glands) that help regulate the ionic balance of their blood, according to Britannica Online.
 While some salt is processed by the kidneys, the excess runs through the glands, which are positioned in grooves of the skull, and trickles out through the nostrils.
 Other animals also have salt glands, including sea turtles, crocodiles (crocodile tears) and sharks."
 My source for this truism can be found by clicking here and I've included a few more of my photo-ops (below) of seagulls drinking saltwater.

-Btw, the aforementioned source re this truism pertaining to seagulls, refers to another truism about them and states "those birds (seagulls) are adept at stealing your sandwich or even invading your hotel room through an open balcony."
+For your information, dear reader, the aforementioned source re this truism pertaining to seagulls, refers to another truism about them and states "those birds (seagulls) are adept at stealing your sandwich or even invading your hotel room through an open balcony."

 I have never stayed at a hotel on the shoreline so I have not had the experience of a seagull invading a room at such a place, but I have been both a witness and a victim of this bird-type's robbery attempts.